pegi3s/dockerfiles/edena/3.131028/README.md

 # Test data
 To test the previous command, you can download and decompress [this FASTA compressed file](http://www.genomic.ch/edena/mw2Reads.seq.gz) (63MB).

-Them, in the previous command you just need to replace `/data/input` with `/data/mw2Reads.seq`.
+Then, in the previous command you just need to replace `/data/input` with `/data/mw2Reads.seq`.

 # Using the edena image in Windows